 If you say you’re going to do something, do it.
-People nowadays tend to not keep their commitments and even choose not to have the courtesy of letting someone know they have to cancel.
+People nowadays tend to not keep their commitments.
+They even choose not to have the courtesy of letting someone know they have to cancel.

-That increases your chances of people liking you, being your close friend, or maybe even being much more
+That increases your chances of being liked, being a close friend, or maybe even being much more

 You’re probably wondering what does taking care of yourself have to do with people liking you.
-You’ll be surprised to know it can actually play a big role in people liking us.
+You’ll be surprised to know it can actually play a pretty big role.

 But even deeper is something that matters much more than that.
 If you’re not taking care of yourself as well as you need to, you’re not able to be your best self.